tasoskour/currency-calculator/README.md

 # currency-calculator
-Currency calculator to convert between most of the global currencies
+Currency calculator to convert between most of the global currencies.
+Edit and adding new currencies is possible.
+Created with Laravel for the backend and React for the frontend.

 ## Installation

-clone the repository
+-clone the repository

-type cd projectname
+-type cd projectname

-type composer install
+-type composer install

-type composer update
+-type composer update

-copy .env.example to .env
+-copy .env.example to .env

-type php artisan key:generateto regenerate secure key
+-type php artisan key:generateto regenerate secure key

-set MySQL in .env file :
+ -set MySQL in .env file :

-set DB_CONNECTION
+ -set DB_CONNECTION

-set DB_DATABASE
+ -set DB_DATABASE

-set DB_USERNAME
+ -set DB_USERNAME

-set DB_PASSWORD
+ -set DB_PASSWORD

 type php artisan migrate --seed to create and populate tables